DarinM223/spreadsheet/README.md

 Playing around in the REPL
 --------------------------

+In order to run the app, you first have to have a redis server running.

-To play around in the REPL, run:
+Then to play around in the REPL, run:

 ```
 lein figwheel